mcloughlan/algo-notes/docs/algorithms.md

 <sup>Not actually in the study design</sup>

 In terms of "Big O"/worst case space complexity, the space complexity is the auxiliary space occupied by the algorithm.
-Which does not include the input.
+Which does not include the input or the output.

 See a conversation between myself and [Sebastian Sardina](https://www.rmit.edu.au/contact/staff-contacts/academic-staff/s/sardina-professor-sebastian):